aendeavor/i3buntu/README.md

 ##### Performance and Efficiency

 i3 and X are much more lightweight compared to GNOME or KDE.
 As a result, everything is faster.
-Through the use of a tiling window manager working with your computer feels easier, as there is no drag-n-drop, pre-defined workspaces and less use of your mouse.
+Through the use of a tiling window manager working with your computer feels easier, as there are pre-defined workspaces.

-##### Overview page

-There is a dedicated page to all features and improvements _i3buntu_ provides you with.
-Have a look at the [FEATURES](./resources/doc/FEATURES.adoc) file, where detailed information is given.
-If you are curious what has been changed in contrast to normal Ubuntu, or if you are just interested in improving your own system with these features, this page is the right one for you.

 ## Warranty